MicrosoftDocs/power-automate-docs/articles/privacy-dsr-export.md

 ## Export a user's approval history

 1. On the web or desktop, open [Microsoft Teams](https://teams.microsoft.com).
-1. Go to the **Approvals** app in Teams Do this in one or two ways:
+1. Go to the **Approvals** app in Teams.
+Do this in one or two ways:
     - From the main search bar in Teams, search for **Approvals**, or
     - On the left panel in Teams, select the ellipses (...), and the search for or select **Approvals**.